 After Chris and Jess established the roots of the Bumper Jacksons’ sound, it quickly drew in the rest of the Bumper Jacksons members and matured into what you hear today.
 Dave Hadley (pedal steel), Alex Lacquement (upright bass, vocals), Dan Samuels (drum kit), Brian Priebe (trombone) & Joe Brotherton (trumpet) who masterfully amplifies and diversifies the tone, rhythm and power that defines the band’s core sound.
 The success of the band’s last two albums - Too Big World (2015) and Sweet Mama, Sweet Daddy Come In (2014)– demonstrate the ongoing refinement of their scrappy-yet-elegant, familiar-yet-reaching sound that explores a full spectrum of human emotion in its goal for the caramel core of Americana.

 So whether it’s a packed house in a historic amphitheater or a fireside in the hills of Appalachia, the intimate ballads, growly blues, and fast paced two-steps will call you into another world that’s at once like home and the open road.
 It’s a truly Americana sound that grabs at your soul and connects you with over 150 years of human passion.

-THIS WILL BE A FULLY SEATED SHOW.
+THIS WILL BE A SEATED SHOW WITH LIMITED DANCE SPACE.
 PLEASE BUY YOUR TICKETS IN ADVANCE.

 8pm | $20, $17, members | +$3 at the door